Media Editor, Economics & Film

 • Clearly and compellingly presenting digital supplements to the Norton sales team and to faculty on campus, at focus groups, and at academic conferences.

 • Communicating the specifications for, and functionality of, supplements to fellow editors, designers, production managers, programmers, and software developers.

 • Employment eligibility to work with W. W. Norton & Company in the US is required, as company will not pursue visa sponsorship.

 • Must be able to work full business hours.

-• Must be self-directed and independent.
+• Must be highly disciplined and self-motivated.